rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_2.md

 1. **Write Terraform Code**
    - Create Terraform code to configure the following:
      - VPC
+     - 1 public subnet in one of the AZ for Bastion host and NAT
      - 2 private subnets in different AZs
      - Internet Gateway
+     - NAT Gateway for instances in private subnets
      - Proper routing configuration

 2. **Organize Code**